-The Amelia Island Museum of History tells of the eight different flags that have flown over Amelia Island, also known as Fernandina Beach, since May of 1562 when explorer Jen Ribault claimed it for France.
-He gave the area the name Isle of Mai and named the St. Mary’s River, which divides Florida and Georgia, after the Seine!
+The Amelia Island Museum of History tells of the eight different flags that have flown over Amelia Island since May of 1562, when explorer Jen Ribault claimed it for France.
+He gave the area the name Isle of Mai and named the St. Mary’s River, which divides Florida and Georgia, after the Seine.

 The next 10 years saw much of Fernandina's colorful history as five of the island's eight flags were raised and lowered.
 During the second Spanish occupation, the area known as “Old Town” was given its name, Fernandina, in honor of King Ferdinand of Spain.

 In 1811, Old Fernandina was thriving due to its proximity to the United States.
 However, it was smuggling and slave-trading that were its biggest industries, which led to trouble with the neighboring United States' government.